gregrickaby/nextjs-github-pages/README.md

 ## Configure Next.js

 In order to get images to display correctly, you'll need to prefix your assets directory.
-This is required so assets served from `/_next/static` work correctly.
-Next.js has a setting for this.
-Additionally, you'll need to disable [automatic image optimization](https://nextjs.org/blog/next-12-3#disable-image-optimization-stable) since that feature doesn't work with next export
+This is necessary so assets served from `/_next/static` work correctly.
+Additionally, you'll need to disable [automatic image optimization](https://nextjs.org/blog/next-12-3#disable-image-optimization-stable) since dynamic features doesn't work when using  `next export`.

 1. Create `next.config.js` file
 2. Add the following: